 How to Download and Install Raspbian to SD Card

 While updating is simple enough, you might have had enough of the old version of Raspbian you were using.
-Perhaps it has been hanging, or perhaps the SD card has become corrupted, or perhaps you were using a different SD card.
+Perhaps it has been hanging, or the SD card has become corrupted, or you’ve bought a new SD card.

 Either way, you need to install the most recent version of Raspbian.